Gordon Burns (footballer): Peterhead

-After completing a pre-season campaign with Forfar Athletic in the summer of 2002, Manager Neil Cooper decided against signing Burns permanently, but recommended him to Peterhead Manager Ian Wilson who was delighted to sign him up for the 2002–03 season.
-This was a hugely enjoyable season for Burns, as he was an integral part of the team who were chasing the Balmoor side's first ever promotion, with the season ending in spectacular fashion as an incredible four sides went into the final day chasing the title.
-A 1–0 defeat away to Greenock Morton at a packed Cappielow saw Morton crowned champions and East Fife narrowly pip Peterhead to promotion.
+After completing a pre-season campaign with Forfar Athletic in the summer of 2002, Manager Neil Cooper decided against signing Burns permanently.
+However, Cooper recommended him to Peterhead Manager Ian Wilson, who agreed to sign him for the 2002–03 season.
+This was a successful season for Burns, as he was an integral part of the team who were chasing the Balmoor side's first ever promotion.
+The season ended in an unusual way, as a rare four sides went into the final day chasing the title.
+A 1–0 defeat away to Greenock Morton at a packed Cappielow saw Morton crowned champions, and East Fife narrowly pipped Peterhead to promotion.

 Despite enjoying being a first team regular, the travelling from Burns's home in Troon to Peterhead was taking its toll and Burns rejected the offer of a new contract with the club in search for something closer to home.